Madoshakalaka/pipenv-setup/CONTRIBUTING.md

 # Pull Request

-Upon pull request, travis will run tox tests on python 2.7/3.5/3.6/3.7/3.8 across 3 Operating Systems.
+Upon pull request, CI will run tox tests on python 3.7/3.8/3.9/3.10 across 3 Operating Systems.
-(yep, at most 15 tests in total, some of them may be disabled now and then because of configuration issues)
+(yep, 12 tests in total)

 Tox also tests packaging from `setup.py`.
 Before any pull request, be sure to sync changed dependencies to `setup.py`.

-A caveat is that when you have changed dependencies, command entry `$ pipenv-setup sync` may not be able to start, as the shortcut command is provided by `setup.py` and `setup.py` detects mismatched dependencies and throw up.
+You will want to use `$ pipenv-setup sync --pipfile --dev` to do the syncing, a caveat is that when you have changed dependencies, command entry `$ pipenv-setup sync` may not be able to start, as the shortcut command is provided by `setup.py` and `setup.py` detects mismatched dependencies and throw up.

 Please use package entry instead: `python3 -m pipenv_setup sync --dev --pipfile`.
 Or use the shortcut in Pipfile:
-`$ pipenv run sync-deps`
+`$ pipenv run sync-deps`.
+Alternatively, run `pre-commit install`, which will install the latest released `pipenv-setup` before `git commit` and ensure the `setup.py` is up to date.

 # Tests

 `$ pytest` runs tests with your python version

-Optionally, if you have some of python 2.7/3.5/3.6/3.7/3.8 installed
+Optionally, if you have some or all of python 3.7/3.8/3.9/3.10 installed

-`$ tox` will run tests on at most 6 python versions depending how many versions you installed on your machine
+`$ tox` will run tests on at most 12 python versions depending how many versions you installed on your machine

 Specify `$ tox -e pyXX` to run tests with specific python version.
-It's worth noting `py37` is the major test environment and has extra `mypy` tests for static type checking (if type hints are used in code).
-For lightweight tests, it's a good choice is to at least have python3.7 and use `$ tox -e py37` instead of `$ pytest`
+It's worth noting `py310` is the major test environment and has extra `mypy` tests for static type checking (if type hints are used in code).
+For lightweight tests, it's a good choice is to at least have python310 and use `$ tox -e py310` instead of `$ pytest`

 In this project, dev dependencies in Pipfile should be synced to `setup.py` in `extras_require`, as tox installs `pipenv-setup[dev]` before running tests.